GoldAdventurer/BLOG/README.md

 **Author**

-Christine D. selected wrote the code for the html, css, and html pages.
+C. D. selected wrote the code for the html, css, and html pages.

 **License**